fshowalter/movielog-archive/reviews/friday-the-13th-part-viii-jason-takes-manhattan-1989.md

 And yes, much like the previous film, this entry saddles the protagonist with a useless melodramatic sub plot.
 But the supporting cast here is far more compelling, and this installment has a sense of humor[^5].

-But most disappointing aspect of this entry is not that it takes so long to get to New York, but rather that once it does, Jason gets tunnel vision.
+The most disappointing aspect of this entry is not how long it takes to get to New York.
+It’s that once it gets there, Jason gets tunnel vision.
 He doesn’t care about anyone but the people from the boat.
-He walks through whole swaths of people and leaves them alone.
-Jason in a major city should be like a one-man apocalypse, killing anyone and anything within reach.
+He walks through swaths of pedestrians and leaves them alone.
+Jason in a major city should be a one-man apocalypse, killing anyone and anything within reach.
 He does off some street punks, but that's about it.

 To that end, _Friday the 13th Part VIII: Jason Takes Manhattan_ is more disappointing than awful.
 Aside from a change of scenery, it doesn’t offer anything we haven’t seen done better before.